 Tremors in dogs are often difficult to diagnose because they are relatively common in many diseases affecting the central nervous system.
 Determining the cause requires a thorough history, complete physical and neurologic exams, and a series of diagnostics, so please visit an expert if your dog is experiencing tremors.

 Southeast Veterinary Neurology is neurologist-staffed seven days a week to put your pup on the road to recovery.
-Schedule a consultation with a veterinary neurologists today.
+Call any of our locations to schedule a consultation with a veterinary neurologists today.